-4.1.1.
-Alongside this we are planning a money advice and wellbeing event for Saturday 1st October from 10.00am-1.00pm at The Meeting Centre, in Hinckley.
-Residents of Hinckley & Bosworth will have the opportunity to meet with a range of organisations, including the Borough Council, to access information and advice in relation to: household budgeting, managing debt, managing energy and fuel bills, housing costs, and benefits (to date we have secured 30 key stakeholders to support the event).
-The event will also help residents understand how to look after their mental health and wellbeing, as well as ideas for cooking on a budget with taster sessions, etc. This is being promoted as a free drop in event, encouraging residents to come and find out about local support services in a friendly and informal setting.
+Saturday 1 October from 10.00am -1.00pm at The Meeting Centre, in Hinckley, promoted as a free drop in event encouraging residents to come and find out about local support services in a friendly and informal setting.
+Residents had the opportunity to meet with a range of organisations, including the Borough Council, to access information and advice in relation to: household budgeting, managing debt, managing energy and fuel bills, housing costs, and benefits (over 30 key stakeholders supported the event).
+The event also helped residents understand how to look after their mental health and wellbeing, as well as ideas for cooking on a budget with taster sessions, etc.